 - Some young people spend much too much time in front of a computer screen, spending up to 20 hours a day, seven days a week.

 - Spending countless hours a day, every day, on gaming or perusing the Internet can interfere with young people's emotional, physical, intellectual and spiritual development.

-- Around the world there are alarming reports of Internet Addiction and sever online gaming addiction.
-Korea, Japan, Germany and the United States, all report increasing numbers of young people who spend over 40 hours a week online.
+- Around the world there are alarming reports of Internet overuse and overdependence and severe online gaming use.
+Korea, Japan, Germany and the United States all report increasing numbers of young people who spend over 40 hours a week online.

 - While the older generation may primarily use the Internet to gather important information and follow up on important news, the younger generation uses the Internet for a wider range of activities.
 These include: homework, communication, fun, gaming, social connection and interaction, information gathering, to view videos, listen to music, post photos, blog, chat, etc.

 - Many of older-parents generations, being digital immigrants, view almost all online activities and multitasking as waste of time and a lack of focus.
 They neither recognize, nor understand, the social value of online social networking, the learning that takes place in online games, the capacity of young people to multitask, and the enormous fun, pleasure and sense of community that young people derive from these activities.